 Start with Breakfast

 A nutrient-rich breakfast can set the tone for the day.
 Opt for whole grains, like oats or whole-grain toast, along with a source of protein, such as eggs or yogurt.
-Add some berries or nuts for an antioxidant and omega-3 boost. - Snack Smart
+Add some berries or nuts for an antioxidant and omega-3 boost.- Snack Smart

 Instead of reaching for chips or candy, opt for brain-healthy snacks like a handful of almonds, a banana, or some dark chocolate.
 These snacks provide essential nutrients like magnesium and antioxidants. - Eat the Rainbow

-Including a variety of colorful fruits and vegetables in your diet ensures you get a broad spectrum of antioxidants and vitamins that support brain health. -
+Including a variety of colorful fruits and vegetables in your diet ensures you get a broad spectrum of antioxidants and vitamins that support brain health.
+Incorporate Fish Twice a Week

 Try to include fatty fish like salmon or mackerel in your meals at least twice a week to get a healthy dose of omega-3s.
 If you’re not a fan of fish, consider omega-3 supplements derived from algae.